woluweb/a_different_domain_name_for_each_language/readme.md

 Here is a nice and easy solution to implement that.

 There are 3 Steps
-1. add a few lines in your .htaccess file
+1. add a few lines in your .htaccess file (so obviously it only works with Apache servers.
+If your server runs Nginx, give a try to https://winginx.com/en/htaccess)
 2. add a first Regular Labs ReReplacer rule to adapt the <head> section of your page
 3. add a second Regular Labs ReReplacer rule to adapt the <body> section of your page